Advancement to Candidacy

 Pre-Qualifying Requirements

-At the end of the first year, all Ph.D. students will take a pre-qualifying examination in June covering all (non-seminar) core and foundational courses, also called the Ph.D.
-First-Year Exam (FYE).
-This examination is a take-home project involving analysis, simulations, and writing a formal written report.
-Ph.D. students who do not pass this examination will be allowed to retake it in mid-late September before the start of the following fall quarter; if they fail the second examination they will not be allowed to continue in the Ph.D. program but will have the option to continue into the M.S. program and exit with the M.S. as the terminal degree.
+Students who do not pass the exam in their first attempt will be allowed to retake it once, and must do so at the very latest before the end of the fall quarter of their third year.
+If they fail the second examination they will not be allowed to continue in the Ph.D. program but will have the option to continue into the M.S. program and exit with the M.S. as the terminal degree.

 Qualifying Examination

 Ph.D. students must form a Qualifying Exam (QE) committee in preparation of the exam.
-This committee must consist of at least four members as follows:
+This committee must consist of at least four members as follows (for continuity, the members of this committee are ideally the same as those of the pre-candidacy exam committee, augmented with an external member):

-• QE Chair: This person must be tenured AM faculty and cannot be the student's Ph.D. advisor(s).
+- QE Chair: This person must be a tenured AM faculty and cannot be the student's Ph.D. advisor(s).

-Students will advance to candidacy after they have completed all course requirements (including removal of all incomplete grades), passed the pre-qualifying examination (i.e., FYE) and the qualifying examination (i.e., oral proposal defense), nominated their dissertation reading committee, and paid the advancement to candidacy fee.
-Under normal progress, a student will advance to candidacy by the end of the spring quarter of the student's third year.
-A student who has not advanced to candidacy by the start of the fourth year will be subject to academic probation.
+Students can only advance to candidacy after they have completed all course requirements (including removal of all incomplete grades), passed both pre-candidacy and candidacy examinations, nominated their dissertation reading committee, and paid the advancement to candidacy fee.

 Dissertation